Posted: October 15, 2008

 Bryant said that finishing touches are now being made and the project team is well into building commissioning.
 This process, he explained, "involves testing, calibrating, adjusting, and a general running through the paces of the many mechanical and electrical building systems.
 As expected, there were a few 'new building kinks' to work out.
 In this building we encountered hiccups with the access system, ventilation/heating controls, and not enough bike racks.
 Before we close this construction project, we want to make sure that all systems are working properly.
 So we are still running tests to make certain that everything is complete.
 Now that students are living in the building, we are getting valuable feedback and the information is helping us to complete the process."

 The new residence hall also provides enough additional beds so that other residence halls can be taken offline for much-needed renovations.
 Safford Hall is now undergoing an extensive renovation that will include its bathrooms, common spaces, ADA compliance, and replacement of infrastructural systems (for example, heating, lighting, power, sprinklers, and fire alarm).
-Like the new dorm, Safford will also have One Card access to the front door and student rooms.
+Like the new residence hall, Safford will also have One Card access to the front door and student rooms.